Day 1: Sunday, September 23, 2007

 When we are up in the air, we can see a lot of houses in the city of Philly.

 We arrived at 9:30 A.M.
-We saw lots of hills and mountains over the state of West Virginia.
+We saw many hills and mountains in West Virginia.

-My granddaughter was in a very good mood last night, she was even pulling up on her own.
+My Granddaughter was in a perfect mood last night; she was even pulling up on her own.

 We are taxing out on l33-15, C.L.
 North Philly Jet Ctr.
 24 runway Angle Flight.